oroinc/documentation/commerce/dev_guide/extend_and_customize/how_to_replace_inline-javascript_with_component.rst

     </script>

 Inline scripts are often larger than in the example above and may also make use of inline Twig code.
-It is impossible to reuse this code, extend it or test it.
-Additionally, it's hard to maintain it.
+It is impossible to reuse this code, extend it or test it, and it is also hard to maintain.

-Furthermore, the lifecycle of its instances is not defined and it is not specified how the function will be disabled when the control is not used anymore.
+Furthermore, the lifecycle of its instances is not defined and it is not specified how the function will be destructed properly when the control is not used anymore.
 Instead, one has to rely on jQuery to properly clean the memory.
 Most of the time, jQuery does this fine.
-However, there's no guarantee that jQuery would always handle this task successfully without developer's help.
+However, there is no guarantee that jQuery would always handle this task successfully without the help from developers.

 The solution for the problems explained above is a Page Component.